 A dishwasher is one of the easier major appliances to install, typically requiring two simple plumbing hookups, a little wiring and two screws for mounting.
 It's also lightweight enough that most handy folks swap out a unit without a helper.
-Yet if this is all true, you might be wondering, then why are so many dishwashers installed improperly?
+"If this is all true," you might be wondering, "why are so many dishwashers installed improperly?"
 We've all seen dishwashers with doors that rub against the cabinets or those that lurch forward when a full rack is pulled out.
-The answer is a bit of a paradox: Like painting a house, installing a dishwasher is easy enough that a lot of people will try it with little or no prior knowledge or experience, and some of us just have to learn the hard way.
+The answer: Like painting a house, installing a dishwasher is easy enough that a lot of people will try it with little or no prior knowledge, and some of us just have to learn the hard way.
 Smarter people read articles like this first.

 Water Line Warnings

 You have to buy your own water supply hose and fittings for a new dishwasher.
 What you need is a 3/8-inch O.D. braided steel, flexible water hose with female 3/8-inch compression fittings on both ends.
 Don't buy one with a garden-hose-sized connection on one end, even if the thing is labeled "Dishwasher Hose."
 You also need a water line angle fitting for the dishwasher end and a two-port shutoff valve for the water supply pipe under the kitchen sink (if it doesn't already have one).
 Tighten all connections carefully and check thoroughly for leaks before buttoning up the dishwasher and forgetting about it.
 A small leak under the appliance might go unnoticed for a long time, wreaking havoc on your subfloor and everything below.